penkar/Fe-gem/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+What would be useful?
+Methods in Time value of money to calculate the rate, and nper.